pjackson31/hello/_pages/projects.md

 ### PROP-VAL
 > R
-R-based model looking at the correlation between CA home prices and various predictors
+An R-based model looking at the correlation between CA home prices and various predictors

 ## Research